How to throw a great anniversary party for less

 In Lieu of Gifts…

-I threw my parent a 25th anniversary party on the cheap by noting on the invitations "In lieu of gifts, please bring a covered dish."
+I threw my parent a 25th anniversary party on a budget by noting on the invitations "In lieu of gifts, please bring a covered dish."
 My parents have enough "stuff" and we needed help with the food.
 We made a turkey and a ham to go along with the food everyone brought.
 We also went to the bakery at our local grocery store and they made us an iced, small two-tiered cake on which we placed our parent's original cake topper.
 We also decorated the cake with a few fresh flowers to dress it up.
 It turned out great and some even went above and beyond and brought a gift too!

 Think Outside the Box on Locations

 I work in a small county museum.
 We have hosted several anniversary parties at a small cost.
 To rent our building, it is a fraction of other locations in our area, and we allow people to bring in refreshments.
 You could ask other family members to contribute to a dessert or appetizers reception.
 The museum may also be willing to do a display of "remember when" for the date.
 It really is all about everyone visiting and enjoying the special memories from that day until now.
 So no matter what you do, even if it is just a photo album, they will love it!